|Laureen Smith||Faculty Council||2022|

 Rules / Responsibilites

-The council on enrollment and student progress shall consist of eighteen members.
+The council on enrollment and student progress shall consist of nineteen members.